ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

   ForwardAgent no
 ```

-> The ProxyCommand given might not work with other shells than bash on Grid'5000 side.
+> The ProxyCommand given might not work with shells other than bash on the Grid'5000 side.

-Now, we should be able to log in any Grid'5000 site *"directly"* with this command:
+Now, we should be able to log into any Grid'5000 site *"directly"* with this command:

 ```bash
 user@pc:~$ ssh luxembourg.g5k